-\ The 2008 and 2009 Base API cannot be reported because for at least one STAR content area used in API calculations, this school failed to test a significant portion of students who were not exempt from testing.
-Therefore, API ranks cannot be made and growth comparisons cannot be made for 08-09 and 09-10.
+- ★ The 2009 Base API cannot be reported because for at least one STAR content area used in API calculations, this school failed to test a significant portion of students who were not exempt from testing.
+Therefore, API ranks cannot be made and growth comparisons cannot be made for 09-10. - Data are reported only for numerically significant groups.